 "It’s much easier to stay in the magical flow of life and in my “Happy Place” when I allow myself the space and time to stop and recover."

-Here are my Top 10 favorite burnout recovery tips!
+Here are my top 10 burnout recovery tips:

 Meditate: Sit in a quiet room for 20 minutes and focus on your breathing.
 Meditation is known to reduce anxiety.
-Researches studied the effects that meditation has on anxiety in a report that was published in the 2013 edition of Social Cognitive and Affective Neuroscience.
-The study shows that meditation reduced anxiety ratings by as much as 39 percent.
+In a report published in the 2013 edition of Social Cognitive and Affective Neuroscience, researchers found that meditation reduced anxiety ratings by as much as 39 percent.

 Communicate: It helps to connect.
 Old friends are like corner puzzle pieces.
 Find them.
 Catch up and let them know how they can support you through this time.